Ultrasound 'store' closed amid backlash from upset moms - shocking reason why

 Wednesday afternoon, 2 On Your Side went to the business located on S Burnside Ave. in Gonzales.
 The lights were off and no one answered the door.
 WBRZ also learned that Dunaway isn't certified or licensed to be doing what she's been doing.

 The state says there is no licensure or certification required for ultrasound procedures in Louisiana, however, as for all medical procedures they should have oversight by a licensed physician.
 Without proper licensing, a person is not to give out a diagnosis or opinion based on their examination findings.
+That includes the baby's gender.

 Olivier says the experience at Bump for Joy was awkward after Dunaway described her baby as "stubborn" because she couldn't get a good image of the baby.
 Olivier says the scan lasted for about 30 minutes, and she was asked halfway through to get up and do jumping jacks to allow for a better view of the baby.